Lipscomb looks for home win vs N. Fla. | Federal News Network

-BOTTOM LINE: Lipscomb looks for its fourth straight win over North Florida at Allen Arena.
+BOTTOM LINE: Lipscomb looks for its fifth straight win over North Florida at Allen Arena.
 The last victory for the Ospreys at Lipscomb was a 91-85 win on March 2, 2017.

-STEPPING UP: Lipscomb’s Ahsan Asadullah has averaged 12.6 points and 7.9 rebounds while Romeao Ferguson has put up 11.9 points and 4.1 rebounds.
-For the Ospreys, Jose Placer has averaged 13.7 points while Emmanuel Adedoyin has put up 9.8 points and 4.6 assists.
+STEPPING UP: Lipscomb’s Ahsan Asadullah has averaged 12.7 points and 7.6 rebounds while Romeao Ferguson has put up 12.5 points and 4.4 rebounds.
+For the Ospreys, Jose Placer has averaged 13.2 points and four assists while Emmanuel Adedoyin has put up 10.2 points and 4.3 assists.

+DEFENSIVE IMPROVEMENTS: The Bisons have given up just 67.6 points per game to Atlantic Sun opponents so far, an improvement from the 75.9 per game they gave up in non-conference play.

-SPARKING THE OFFENSE: Placer has either made or assisted on 40 percent of all North Florida field goals over the last five games.
-The junior guard has accounted for 34 field goals and 20 assists in those games.
+CREATING OFFENSE: Placer has either made or assisted on 41 percent of all North Florida field goals over the last three games.
+The junior guard has accounted for 16 field goals and 14 assists in those games.

-ASSIST RATIOS: The Ospreys have recently created buckets via assists more often than the Bisons.
-Lipscomb has an assist on 26 of 62 field goals (41.9 percent) across its past three games while North Florida has assists on 52 of 82 field goals (63.4 percent) during its past three games.
+UNBEATEN WHEN: Lipscomb is a perfect 5-0 when the team blocks at least three opposing shots.
+The Bisons are 4-6 this season when they block fewer than three shots.

 DID YOU KNOW: North Florida as a team has made 10.6 3-pointers per game this season, which is 10th-most among Division I teams.
-The Ospreys have averaged 12.7 3-pointers per game over their last three games.
+The Ospreys have averaged 12.2 3-pointers per game over their last five games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25